BhargavBhandari90/product-categories-grid-block/README.md

 1. Upload the plugin files to the `/wp-content/plugins/woo-categories-grid-block` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Add/Edit post and search for "CategoryCategories Grid for WooCommerce" block
+3. Add/Edit post and search for "Categories Grid for WooCommerce" block

 ## Demo
 Coming Soon